rackerlabs/rackspace-how-to/content/rackspace-email/managing-domain-reputation.md

 - Never share DKIM keys between services.
 Each source should have its own DKIM key.
 Most services offer this as a feature.
 If a subdomain has multiple sending sources, then it has multiple SPF includes and DKIM keys.
 This is perfectly normal.

-- The segregation allows you to lock down each mail stream, as well as isolate each mail stream from any issues the others might have.
+- Segregating emails enables you to lock down each mail stream, as well as isolate each mail stream from any issues the others might have.
 This is important when it comes to managing the sending reputation of your different email sources.
 When it comes to managing your domain’s (and subdomain's) reputation, different classes of email have different considerations.

 - Configure SPF, DKIM, and DMARC for each subdomain.